Biden administration gears up for end of Trump-era border restriction as Supreme Court considers whether to keep it in place | KRDO

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ariane de Vogue, Rosa Flores, David Culver, Gloria Pazmino, Phil Mattingly and Kevin Liptak contributed to this report.
+CNN’s Ariane de Vogue, Rosa Flores, David Culver, Gloria Pazmino, Phil Mattingly, Ed Lavandera, Ashley Killough, Rebekah Riess and Kevin Liptak contributed to this report.